psisoyev/psisoyev.github.io/_posts/2019-11-12-welcome-zio.markdown

 ```

 At the first line we access a `TelegramClient`, that will be provided later, call `start` method on it and fork into a separate `Fiber`.
-As I already mentioned `Fiber` details is out of scope of this article and will be covered in the next chapters.
+As it was mentioned above, `Fiber` details are out of the scope of this article and will be covered in the next chapters.
 For now, to keep things simple, imagine that we have spawned separate thread for it (it is not exactly correct, but you should get the point).

 Then we access some environment that has `ReleaseChecker` and `zio.Clock`.